 These products set the standard for aerial firefighting equipment, which were proven for reliability and versatility, and created the foundations for the Snorkel product line as we know it today.
 Snorkel was one of the founding members of the global aerial work platform industry, and the focus on innovation remains at the heart of the company.

-Learn more about Snorkel’s founder Art Moore, and the history of the company in his recently published autobiography, ‘My Story‘.
-Now available to purchase from www.artmoorememoirs.com.
+Learn more about Snorkel’s late founder Art Moore, and the history of the company in his published autobiography, ‘My Story‘.
+Available to purchase from artmoorememoirs.com.

 Snorkel sold to ATO Inc.

 Snorkel was sold to ATO Inc., which later became Figgie International which was a Fortune 500 Company.

 Snorkel entered the construction and industrial market with their first telescopic boom lifts in 1977.
 The Snorkel TB-42 and TB-42P featured aluminum upper booms and platforms – a first in the industry.
 These booms utilized technology from the firefighting product line, including state of the art hydraulic and electrical systems, and helped to position Snorkel as a market leader for boom lifts.

 In 1988, Snorkel introduced the ATB-60, a 60-ft. articulated boom that could be stowed to allow two booms to be loaded to a single truck.
 This was a first for Snorkel and helped to reduce transport costs for customers and dealers.
 The ATB-60 became immensely popular within the industry and Art considered it one of his all-time favourite lifts.

 The company then expanded Snorkel to include manufacturing facilities in Levin, New Zealand and sales and service offices in Sydney and Melbourne, Australia.
 The company was beginning to develop a more “global” manufacturing footprint.
 The acquisition provided a broader range including the trailer mounted machines and offered a quality distribution of the complete product line in Australia, New Zealand and Asia.